meetuparchive/express-checkout/README.md

 ## ⛏️Digging deeper

 > **⚠️ Note:** For private repositories you will want to create a new secret to store a personal access token with `repo` permissions.
-GitHub actions default `GITHUB_TOKEN` secret does not have the permission to clone your private repository
+GitHub actions default `GITHUB_TOKEN` secret does not have the permission to clone your private repository.

 This action will attempt to checkout a specific commit within a branch that triggered the action.
-To do so it may need to "deepen" the shallow checkout.
+To do so, it may need to "deepen" the shallow checkout.
 This will by default deepen the checkout to **100**.
 However, you can provide a custom `max_depth` to limit the amount of depth this action will dig for your commit.

 ```yaml
 name: CI